ramiropolla/ffglitch-pix_fmt/pix_fmt/README.md

     $ python pix_fmts.py <input.png> > makefile
     $ make -r -k -jN

+It might be wise to remove all the duplicates afterwards (there will be a whole bunch of duplicates):

+    $ cd output_dir
+    $ fdupes --delete --noprompt .

 # Have fun

 You now have a few gigabytes of corrupted images to play with.
 Have fun!